 On how she started with sports

 I was a very active kid in my school, someone who used to get involved in everything.
 Once when I was in the seventh grade, one of our teachers asked us if anyone wants to play sports.
-Being the enthusiastic kid I was, I agreed right away without having any idea on what I was signing up for.
+Being the enthusiastic kid I was, I agreed right away without having any idea what I was signing up for.
 He asked me to come to a stadium at my hometown in Meerut; I went there, and he introduced me to Gymnastics.
 I pursued it for quite some time before moving to the state-government hostel at KD Singh Stadium in Lucknow.

 On her switch to athletics

-There was a physical training trial at the KD Singh Stadium wherein we had to run 800m; I somehow first in that, and I was drawn towards athletics.
+There was a physical training trial at the KD Singh Stadium wherein we had to run 800m; I was somehow first in that, and I was drawn towards athletics.
 Even though I was at the KD Stadium for gymnastics, I used to ask the girls there how I can switch to athletics as no one was allowing me to.
 I left the hostel and returned home then because I was not enjoying gymnastics.

 I took a break for almost 3-4 years from sports after that.
 After that, I somehow gathered some courage and went to the stadium in Meerut, being scared of my teacher who introduced me to it.
 Thankfully, I found an athletics coach there and explained to him how I was in the hostel at Lucknow for gymnastics but left it for athletics.
 He was kind to listen and took me under his wings and made me do physical exercises and just one or two rounds of run for close to two months.